k66inthesky/Fingerprint_Punch_System/README.md

 # Fingerprint_Punch_System

-Employees punch with their fingerprints and mail the manager automatically.
+The system find who is absent(from fingerprints) and mail the manager automatically.

 Author: Lana Chen